-For years now, Tallinn has been the backpacker’s haven with tons of free-spirited travelers either passing by or staying put for a season and tons of these awesome people are looking for a good time, so it is just normal that hostels hosts pub crawls around Tallinn.
-Joining a pub crawl will lead you to meet some of the coolest people in the world who are on the same page as you, and if you’re traveling alone, it is always fun to meet like-minded jolly fellows like yourself.
+For years now, Tallinn has been the backpacker’s haven with tons of free-spirited travelers either passing by or staying put for a season, and tons of these awesome people are looking for a good time, so it is just normal that hostels hosts pub crawls for visitors to experience Tallinn nightlife.

 That said, there are tons of eccentric bars around Tallinn’s old town, and it is worth a try to join these pub crawls if your hostel arranges it.
-Typically they are for free but you buy your drinks (obviously), and it is a lot of fun!
+Typically they are for free, but you buy your drinks (obviously), and it is a lot of fun!

 However, if you’re staying in hotels, then you can ask for brochures or pub crawl schedules.
 If not, you’re in luck because most pubs in Tallinn are not far from each other and you can start your very own pub crawl!
 Just make sure you’re responsible and drink wisely.
 Estonian beers and strong spirits will hit you right on the spot to take it easy and remember, don’t be that stupid tourist.

 I dare you to drink with an Estonian

 I’ve tried but failed miserably.
 There’s no denying that this part of the world is the place where most heavy drinkers reside.
 Don’t mistake them for alcoholics, though, because there’s a huge difference.
 Estonians, like the Finns, love their alcohol and surprisingly handles it perfectly well.

 I’ve seen tons of other nationalities dare Estonians on a drinking fest only to see them defeated, and the last man standing is still holding a vodka on the one hand with seemingly no signs of drunkness – yes, I’m talking to you Estonians.